Islamic banking and finance: 20th century

 In the middle of the 20th century, some organizational entities were found to offer financial services complying with Islamic laws.
-The first, experimental, local Islamic bank was established in the late 1950s in a rural area of Pakistan which charged no interest on its lending.
+The first, experimental, local Islamic bank was established in the late 1950s in a rural area of Pakistan.
+It charged no interest on its lending.

 In 1963, the first modern Islamic bank on record was established in rural Egypt by economist Ahmad Elnaggar to appeal to people who lacked confidence in state-run banks.
-The profit-sharing experiment, in the Nile Delta town of Mit Ghamr, did not specifically advertise its Islamic nature for fear of being seen as a manifestation of Islamic fundamentalism that was anathema to the Gamal Nasser regime.
-Also in that year the Pilgrims Saving Corporation was founded in Malaysia (although not a bank, it incorporated basic Islamic banking concepts).
+The profit-sharing experiment, in the Nile Delta town of Mit Ghamr, did not specifically advertise its Islamic nature for fear of being seen as a manifestation of Islamic fundamentalism, which was anathema to the Gamal Nasser regime.
+Also in that year the Pilgrims Saving Corporation was founded in Malaysia.
+Although not a bank, it incorporated basic Islamic banking concepts.

 The Mit Ghamr experiment was shut down by the Egyptian government in 1968.
 Nonetheless, it was considered a success by many, as by that time there were nine similar banks in the country.
 In 1972, the Mit Ghamr Savings project became part of Nasr Social Bank, which as of 2016 was still in business in Egypt.